Location

 The ACLU of Maryland exists to empower Marylanders to exercise their rights so that the law values and uplifts their humanity.

-The Public Policy Counsels’ primary purpose is to work with the policy team to develop and execute the organization's policy and legislative advocacy agenda, including drafting legislation, testifying in front of government bodies, and lobbying local and state legislators to pass laws concerning civil rights and civil liberties.
-In addition to managing a larger portfolio of policy issues, the Public Policy Counsels conduct extensive legal and policy research and analysis, answer legal questions, and draft a variety of legal memos, letters, and other documents that require an understanding of many different aspects of law, particularly Constitutional law.
+The Public Policy Counsel’s primary purpose is to work with the policy team to develop and execute the organization's policy and legislative advocacy agenda, including drafting legislation, testifying in front of government bodies, and lobbying local and state legislators to pass laws protecting and expanding civil rights and civil liberties, and opposing laws infringing on civil rights and civil liberties.
+In addition to managing a larger portfolio of policy issues, the Public Policy Counsel conducts extensive legal and policy research and analysis, answers legal questions, and drafts a variety of legal memos, letters, and other documents that require an understanding of many different aspects of law, particularly constitutional law and civil rights and civil liberties protections.

 ESSENTIAL JOB FUNCTIONS

-The information provided below encompasses the essential functions and capabilities linked with these positions:
+The information provided below encompasses the essential functions and capabilities linked with this position:

 • Lobby legislators and draft bill language for the organization’s priorities.